jollyoldsaintnixon/goodPlays/README.md

 CSS:
   SESSION FORM:
-    - fix errors alignment on the small session form
-    - Load icon
   COMMENTS:

 BACKEND:
-  USERMAILER:
-    - get working
   COUNT
     - necessary?

 COMPONENTS:
   - Bloom filter for game recommendations
-  USER-AUTH:
-    - confirm password
   PROFILE:
     - decorate comments
   SEARCH BAR:
     - can select with arrow keys
-    - set max width, prevent overflow x
   INDEX:
-    - implement paginate (somehow)
+    - implement paginate
   GAME COMMENTS:
     - can click on comment in user profile to go to that comment's location within the game show page.
 The issue now is sometimes the jump occurs before the comments all load, so the anchor is too high up
     - comments respect white space breaklines
     - make child rearing more efficient
-    - reply box closes on submit after second reply
+    - make edit box close on submit after second edit
+    - reply button renders when no user logged in
   SPLASH:
-    - show game doesn't change after a few secs
+    - show game doesn't change after a few secs ADVANCED SEARCH:
-    - loading spinner
-  ADVANCED SEARCH:
     - if you come back to the index page after advanced searching, no long opens modal
     - add rating search
   RATINGS:
     - game renders appropriate stars
     - consider updating rating if deleting a rated comment
-    - search and sort based on ratings
   INDEX:
     - rethink the hovering boxes
   JUMP LINKS:
 ERRORS:
-  - Resolve Uncaught Error: Given action "RECEIVE_GAME_ERRORS", reducer "games" returned undefined.
-To ignore an action, you must explicitly return the previous state.
-If you want this reducer to hold no value, you can return null instead of undefined.
-    - Procs when trying to return game after updating rating
   - Resolve the Mystery of the Sort by Rating.
 Sometimes works properly, sometimes not.